J-C-B/community-splunk-scripts/README.md

-# Build scripts to create basic splunk nodes or heavy forwarder with syslog-ng
+# Build scripts to create basic splunk nodes or heavy forwarders with syslog-ng

 ## Purpose